solid-contrib/specification-tests/README.md

 ## Libraries

 Most tests will deal with resources and containers (which is a subclass of a resource).
 These objects are represented by 2 classes in the test harness: `SolidResouce` and `SolidContainer`.
-There is also a library, `RDFUtils`, for parsing RDF of various formats.
+For handling access controls in a universal way there are 2 classes: `AccessDatasetBuilder` and `AccessDataset`.
+Finally, there is also a library, `RDFUtils`, for parsing RDF of various formats.

 ### SolidResource
 The `SolidResource` class represents a resource or container on the server.
 Since this is also the base class for